SF-WDI-LABS/tunely-angular/docs/angular/sprint4.md

 }
 ```
-1. Now create the view in `albums-show.html` to display all this data making sure to loop through all the songs.
+1. Now add `html` to the view in `albums-show.html` to display all this data making sure to show (aka loop through) all the songs.